[Chambon Foundation Home] [Varian Fry Institute]

 with the Holocaust's unavoidable lessons of despair.

-Founded in 1982 (originally as Friends of Le Chambon) by Emmy Award-winning documentary filmmaker Pierre Sauvage, himself born in Le Chambon in 1944 to parents who had found refuge there, the Chambon Foundation began by telling the story of this unique conspiracy of goodness in Sauvage's award-winning 1989 feature documentary Weapons of the Spirit, soon to be available in an updated version on DVD.
-While continuing to specialize in original documentary explorations of the Nazi era (upcoming is the Varian Fry Institute and Sauvage's newest feature documentary And Crown Thy Good: Varian Fry in Marseille), the Chambon Foundation is committed to ensuring that the memory of the righteous, notably in the area of Le Chambon, shall be everlasting.
+Founded in 1982 (originally as Friends of Le Chambon) by Emmy Award-winning documentary filmmaker Pierre Sauvage, himself born in Le Chambon in 1944 to parents who had found refuge there, the Chambon Foundation began by telling the story of this unique conspiracy of goodness in Sauvage's award-winning 1989 feature documentary Weapons of the Spirit, soon to be released in a new 25th-anniversary edition.
+The new version (92 min.) will also be available in a 37-minute Short Version) While continuing to specialize in original documentary explorations of the Nazi era (upcoming is the Varian Fry Institute and Sauvage's newest feature documentary And Crown Thy Good: Varian Fry in Marseille), the Chambon Foundation is committed to ensuring that the memory of the righteous, notably in the area of Le Chambon, shall be everlasting.

 June 2004, in partnership with the village of Le Chambon, the Chambon Foundation

 first reunion of former refugees in the area of Le Chambon since 1986 (the

 Chambon Foundation had played a key role in organizing the 1986 reunion).

 in France as the "Journées Mémoires du Plateau" (in

 photo left, Pierre Sauvage speaks at the inauguration ceremony at the railroad

 station) the event included a conference featuring major participants from those